reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_02.md

 ## Review

-In this exercise, you have created a lakehouse and imported data into it.
-You've seen how a lakehouse consists of files and tables stored in a OneLake data store.
+In this exercise, You've seen how a lakehouse consists of files and tables stored in a OneLake data store.
 The managed tables can be queried using SQL, and are included in a default dataset to support data visualizations.